Yuzuki Castle

 Nearest station: Dogo-onsen tram stop (Iyotetsu Dogo Onsen Line from Matsuyama)

-Walk from station: 3 minutes
+Walk from station: 3 min walk

 Bus: Adjacent to Dogo Onsen — the most famous hot spring in Shikoku.
 Take the historic streetcar from Matsuyama city center to Dogo-onsen stop.